d-roduit/d-roduit/README.md

-### Hi there 👋
+### Howdy fellow, it's Daniel !
+Nice to see you around here 👋

 <!--
 **d-roduit/d-roduit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+If my projects interest you or you find them cool, don't hesitate in any case to let me know!
-Here are some ideas to get you started:
+Here are some ways to contact me:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...